All Souls Procession All Souls Procession

 What is the All Souls Procession’s connection to Día de los Muertos / Day of the Dead?

 The origins of the Procession are in the arts community of Tucson.
-For many years, the Procession was created by the community of performance artists and painters and sculptors of Tucson as a way to honor the dead.
+For many years, the Procession was created soley by the community of performance artists, painters and sculptors of Tucson as a way to honor the dead.
 The timing was inspired by the many cultures that see this time of year as the time when the veil between the worlds is thinnest—when the dead are closest to us.

 How much does the Procession cost?

 The Procession is FREE to attend, but far from free to organize!
-The Procession budget is currently about $160,000-$200,000 per year.
+The Procession Budget is currently about $160,000-$200,000 per year.

 How do I purchase tickets for the Finale Ceremony?